facebook pixel Saffron During Pregnancy: Benefits, Uses & Precautions

 Every bite matters when you’re nourishing both yourself and the life growing inside you.
 Somewhere between grandma’s advice and Instagram pregnancy tips, you’ve probably heard someone say, “Drink milk with saffron—it’s good for the baby’s skin tone and your mood.”

 While traditional remedies often hold timeless wisdom, it’s important for modern moms-to-be to know the facts behind the folklore.
-One such remedy is saffron, also known as kesar—a luxurious spice often linked with warmth, wellness, and sometimes myths.
+One such remedy is saffron, also known as kesar—a luxurious spice.
+Saffron is a spice derived from the Crocus sativus flower and is renowned as an expensive spice due to its labor-intensive harvesting process and high market value.

 So, let’s clear the air together.
-This comprehensive guide explores the real benefits, the myths, and the safe ways to consume kesar for pregnant women, so you can make informed, loving choices during this special phase of life.
+There are also traditional or cultural taboos regarding saffron consumption during pregnancy, which can vary across regions.
+This comprehensive guide explores the real benefits, the myths, and the safe ways to consume kesar for pregnant women, referencing existing research to clarify facts versus myths, so you can make informed, loving choices during this special phase of life.

 Is Saffron Safe During Pregnancy?
 What Doctors Say

 Doctors often recommend waiting until the second trimester to start consuming saffron.
 The first trimester is a more sensitive period, and excessive consumption during those initial weeks may cause uterine contractions.
-Therefore, avoiding it during early pregnancy is often advised.
+It is important to know the recommended amount of saffron a pregnant woman consume daily—generally no more than 2 to 3 strands—to minimize potential risks and side effects of saffron, such as nausea, bleeding, or stimulating uterine contractions.
+Excessive saffron consumption or taking too much saffron can increase the risk of miscarriage and other complications.

 It’s also important to use high-quality, unadulterated saffron, especially during pregnancy.
 Since saffron is among the most expensive spices in the world, it’s frequently mixed with artificial colourants or cheaper alternatives.
 These additives can be harmful to both the mother and baby.
 Consulting your obstetrician before including saffron in your diet ensures that your intake is both beneficial and safe.
+Always exercise caution, consult a healthcare provider before taking saffron, and avoid too much saffron to prevent adverse effects.
 This is particularly important when considering saffron usage during pregnancy from a medical perspective.

 Our Products